 In a small bowl, combine scallion whites, vinegar, and a pinch of salt.
 Set aside to marinate, stirring occasionally, until ready to serve.
-In a separate small bowl, combine sesame oil, half the soy sauce (you’ll use the rest later), up to half the sriracha, and 1 TBSP sugar (2 TBSP for 4 servings).
+In a separate small bowl, combine sesame oil, half the soy sauce (you’ll use the rest later), 1 TBSP sugar (2 TBSP for 4 servings), and up to half the sriracha to taste.
 Stir until sugar has dissolved.

 Heat a drizzle of oil in a large, preferably nonstick, pan over mediumhigh heat.
 Add carrot ribbons; season with salt and pepper.
 Cook, stirring, until slightly softened, 3-4 minutes.
 Remove from pan and set aside.
 Add another drizzle of oil to pan.
 Add zucchini; season with salt and pepper.
 Cook until browned and tender, 3-5 minutes per side.
 Remove from pan and set aside with carrots.